 Philosophy and Implementation

-Philosphy: Although competitive in nature, the Atlantic League (along with the Pacific League) is an instructional league intended to develop each player’s understanding of baseball strategy and her/his offensive and defensive skills.
+Philosophy: Although competitive in nature, the Rookie League (along with the Minor League) is an instructional league intended to develop each player’s understanding of baseball strategy and her/his offensive and defensive skills.
 The primary emphasis is on the individual’s participation, their exposure to a range of defensive positions and the enjoyment of the game of baseball.

 Implementation: The following are guidelines for coaches to use in implementing the WMLL philosophy of participation.
 In creating these guidelines it is recognized that coaches require and deserve latitude and flexibility to create an environment that achieves the WMLL philosophy.
 It is further recognized that player factors affecting teamwork and skill development, such as attendance, sportsmanship and effort. may affect the implementation of these guidelines.